Size5.5 inches (14 cm)

 - Mimicked by the juvenile surgeonfish Acanthurus pyroferus, which has the shape and color pattern of the lemonpeel and mimics its manner of swimming.
 This behavior likely allows the small surgeonfish to fool larger predators who would usually avoid preying on the angelfish due to their spines and elusive habit of darting in and out of the reef crevices.

 - Tends to form harems made up of a single, larger male and two to five females.
-If the dominant male in a harem dies, the most dominant female can take its place by undergoing a sex reversal over a period of two to three months.
+If the dominant male in a harem dies, the most dominant female can take his place by undergoing a sex reversal over a period of two to three months.

 - Reef Fish.
 Thresher, R. E., pgs.
 39, 43 – 44